gcfrench/store/README.md

 stored.
 These documents provide information and guidance when writing R scripts, for example **creating and updating a R package**.

+The **reporting section** contains the information and examples on creating reports using R Markdown and the **statistics section** notes on applying statistical methods to the data.

 The **lookups and functions** section contain my useful functions and lookup tables.
 These can be used either directly by installing and loading this package or by copying and pasting the R code from the